jlehuen/MicroSim/README.md

 ## Introduction

-MicroSim is an 8-bit microprocessor simulator designed as an educational tool for learning x86 MASM-type assembly language programming.
-It provides a complete environment: a code editor with syntax highlighting, a visualization of registers and 256-byte RAM (8-bit addresses), as well as several interactive virtual devices.
+MicroSim x86 is an 8-bit microprocessor simulator designed as an educational tool for learning MASM-type x86 machine language programming.
+It provides a complete environment: a code editor with syntax highlighting, visualization of registers and 256-bytes RAM (8-bits data and addresses), as well as several virtual devices.
+It also provides a mini C compiler that compiles a subset of C language, including pointer operations `&var` (address) and `*var` (dereferencing).

-The goal is to illustrate the fundamental concepts of computer architecture, such as registers, memory, the stack, and the internal workings of a CPU through a simple yet complete and realistic instruction set.
+The goal is to illustrate the fundamental concepts of computer architecture, such as registers, memory, stack, and the internal workings of a CPU through a simple but comprehensive and realistic instructions set.

 This project is inspired by two other similar open-source projects: